wilfredinni/python-cheatsheet/docs/cheatsheet/setup-py.md

     A 'controversial' opinion
   </base-warning-title>
   <base-warning-content>
     Using `setup.py` to pack and distribute your python packages can be quite challenging every so often.
-Tools like <a target="_blank" href="https://python-poetry.org/">Poetry</a> make not only the packaging a <b>lot easier</b>, but also help you to manage your dependencies in a very convenient way.
+Modern tools like <a target="_blank" href="https://python-poetry.org/">Poetry</a> and <a target="_blank" href="https://docs.astral.sh/uv/">UV</a> make not only the packaging a <b>lot easier</b>, but also help you to manage your dependencies in a very convenient way.
+UV is particularly notable for being 10-100x faster than traditional tools.
   </base-warning-content>
 </base-warning>